-Notes to get Started at Nimmo Community Garden Plots
+Getting Started at Nimmo Community Garden Plots

-Ask questions, take actions, learn.
+Ask questions, take action, learn.

-Dig.
 With a shovel, carefully dig the soil away from the paths and plot edges to capture forgotten weeds.
 The tiller only works about a foot into the plot, the rest still has weeds.
 Rake out the soil you turned over (doesn’t have to be deep, just enough to really get those weeds).
 Most plots have been tilled a few times, but assume they still have weeds.
 Time now saves you annoyance later.

-Plan your plot.
 Put in paths so you have somewhere to stand. (roots will still grow under, don’t worry).
 Be realistic in what you can fit.
 Crops get big!
 Tomato plants can grow to the size of a city trashcan.
 Cucumbers sprawl.

-Water.
 Some of the plots already have stakes in the corners to prevent hoses being dragged across them.
 Please be respectful of others’ gardens when dragging hoses!
 Coil hose and turn off water when you are finished.

 Each Gardener is responsible for the outside edge, the paths, and water equipment.
-If we don’t keep the paths weeded and edged, the weeds will take over again.
+If we don’t keep the paths weeded and edged, the weeds will take over quickly.
 Please, manage your area, not just your plot.